 - Give them away – You could make use of community recycling sites such as Freecycle or advertise the bricks to local farmers/builders who can put them to use as hardcore for farm tracks or pit-filling.

 If your storage heaters were installed before 1974, they may contain asbestos insulation.
 The Asbestos Information Centre have published a list of historical storage heater models which are known to contain asbestos.
 We recommend checking your storage heaters against this list before hiring an electrician.
 If there is any chance at all your storage heaters contain asbestos, you should consult an expert before removing.

 Coming off Economy 7

-Installing a radiator
+Installing an electric radiator

-1. Use the included template to mark on the wall where the brackets will go
+- Use the included template to mark on the wall where the brackets will go

 2. Drill four holes as directed by the template